surniaulula/wpsso/readme.txt

 * {stage}.{level} = Pre-production release: dev < a (alpha) < b (beta) < rc (release candidate).

 <h3>Changelog / Release Notes</h3>

+**Version 3.48.1-dev.1 (2017/11/04)**

+* *New Features*
+	* None
+* *Improvements*
+	* None
+* *Bugfixes*
+	* None
+* *Developer Notes*
+	* Changed the user agent to the Facebook crawler when checking for duplicate meta tags, for edge cases where plugins / themes only add meta tags for the Facebook crawler.
+	* Added an action to remove the SNAP OG meta tags holder, to prevent incorrect / duplicate meta tags from being added to the webpage.

 **Version 3.48.0 (2017/11/02)**